 - The hearing aid has to be the right match with all the appropriate features necessary to address your desired communication outcome.

-- The audiologist has be someone you connect with and trust is truly listening to what you want and has the tools to help you.
+- The audiologist has be someone you connect with and trust; one who is truly listening to what you want and has the tools to help you.

 If these three factors fall into place, your hearing aid experience should run smoothly and set the stage for a positive outcome.